-I’m you’d like to have the same feeling of appreciation the next time you soak in a hot tub.
-By the time you finish reading this article, you’ll enjoy you experience even more.
+I’m sure you’d like to have the same feeling of appreciation the next time you soak in a hot tub.
+By the time you finish reading this article, you’ll enjoy your experience even more.

 As we delve deeper into each benefit, keep in mind that they are all interconnected.
 The effects you get in relieving your stress also helps to clear your migraine, lowering your blood pressure and so on.

 Is A Hot Tub Effective For Weight Loss?

 Do you actually burn calories when in a hot tub?
 According to Livestrong.com, “a 150-pound person would burn about 17 calories sitting in a hot tub for 15 minutes.”
 You still do burn calories, but it is not significant enough to replace your exercise routine.